almic/zombie-game/README.md

 - [ ] FIX THE SLUG MODEL, metal cap should be longer than the shot shell
 - [ ] Camera Smooth (generic)
 - [ ] Investigate if stairs can be fixed with sliding/ stepping up
+- [X] Make each weapon have its own UI scene for displaying the weapon and ammo
 - [X] Investigate weird snapping bug
 - [X] Set up day / night settings for transitions
 - [X] Moon illumination to scale depending on the phase, look up real equations.